 I am currently a Senior Applied Scientist in Microsoft's IDEAS Research group.
 My research leverages one of the largest productivity data infrastructures in the world to build better AI agents.
-Specifically, I aim to (i) understand how AI tools are used in real productivity workflows, and (ii) turn those large-scale, data-driven insights into more capable agents and more intuitive human–AI interactions.
+Specifically, I aim to (i) understand how AI tools are used in real productivity workflows, and (ii) turn those large-scale, data-driven insights into more capable agents & more intuitive human–AI interactions.
+Some recent work:

 I received my Ph.D. in Computer Science from Georgia Tech, where I developed robust, efficient, and adaptable multimodal AI models.
 My work has been recognized by leading media outlets, multiple doctoral fellowships and grants, and best paper awards, and has led to academic publications and over a dozen patents that have influenced industry products (TechCrunch).

-Before my Ph.D., I was a researcher at Adobe Research (India), working on multimodal content generation, some of which was featured in this Sneak @ Adobe Summit.
+Before my Ph.D., I was a researcher at Adobe Research (India), working on multimodal content generation.
 I completed my undergraduate studies at IIT Kanpur, and during my doctoral studies I interned at JPMorgan AI Research, Microsoft Research, and Adobe Research.

 Awards and Honors

-Selected Recent Works (Complete list on Google Scholar)
+Selected Recent Publications (Complete list on Google Scholar)

 Microsoft New Future of Work Report 2025.